Withholding tax

 Tax collected from the payer

-UK withholding tax is a method of collecting tax at source from the person who makes a payment instead of raising an assessment on the recipient.
+This Overview refers to the obligation to deduct (and account to HMRC for) an amount in respect of UK income tax from such payments as a withholding tax even though it is actually a method of collecting tax at source from the person who makes a payment instead of raising an assessment on the recipient.

 Withholding tax is an effective way for tax authorities, such as HMRC to collect tax.
 It passes the administrative burden onto the person making the payment (the payer) to: